 Interpreter Tools and Strategies by Domain

-Practical, research-informed tools organized by the five key areas of interpreter wellbeing.
+Practical, approachable, research-informed tools organized by five key areas of interpreter wellbeing.
 Explore the category most relevant to you right now.
-Take what fits and leave the rest.

 Cognitive Load and Demand

-When the mental and linguistic demands of work begin to outpace your available internal resources, it can affect your processing, focus, and recovery.
+When the mental, emotional and linguistic demands of interpreting begin to exceed your available internal resources, it can impact your processing, concentration and ability to recover.
 These tools support your cognitive capacity before, during, and after demanding assignments.

-- Drink water, stand briefly, and take a slow breath between segments or calls.
+- Take intentional micro-breaks.
+Drink water, stand briefly and take a slow breath between assignments or calls.
+Build micro-breaks into your schedule proactively.
+Even 5 intentional minutes between assignments can be helpful.

 - Switch to consecutive interpreting when you need more time to process.

-- Reduce multi-tasking between calls - close extra tabs and notifications to lower ambient demand.
+- Reduce multi-tasking between VRS calls or community assignments.
+Close extra tabs and notifications (literally or figuratively) to eliminate any unnecessary demands.

-- Use a visuospatial reset tool (such as Tetris) within hours of a cognitively demanding shift.
-Research suggests this helps the brain file and process lingering sensory input.
+- Use a visuospatial reset tool (such as Tetris) within a few hours of an emotionally distressing assignment or VRS shift.
+Research suggests that games like this help the brain file memories more effectively and help us process any lingering or distressing input.

 - Move your body.
 Walking, stretching, or shaking helps discharge cognitive tension that can accumulate during high-demand work.